marcomuser/conformal/src/valibot/README.md

 These coercion pipes handle the conversion from form input values to rich JS types.
 They convert empty strings to `undefined`, coerce string inputs to appropriate types (numbers, dates, booleans), and handle `File` objects.
 They're composable pipes that can be combined with any valibot validation schema using `v.pipe()`.

+For concrete reference of coercion rules, refer to the [Coerce Functions](../README.md#coerce-functions) documentation.

 ```typescript
 import * as vf from "conformal/valibot";
 import * as v from "valibot";